 I feel attaining a state of Utopia is...well, attainable.
 The problem is how do we attain it without committing political and social hari-kari?
 Suppose we could all take turns being dictator, one at a time, maybe then we could conceivably achieve it without the ensuing self-annihilation that would otherwise result.
 In short, somebody is going to have to impose it on us, whether we want it or not.
 World domination is the solution.

 I know world domination is possible from all those episodes of Johnny Quest I watched every Saturday morning.
-Every week it seemed one mad scientist after another came within a hair's breadth of achieving it, if it hadn't been for those meddling kids and that stupid little dog.
+Every week it seemed one mad scientist after another came within a hair's breadth of achieving it, if it hadn't been for those meddling kids and their stupid dog.

-Peter Malthus came up with several great ideas to achieve Utopia through overpopulation and resource depletion but bringing about the end of the world isn't nearly a easy as it looks despite having organizations dedicated to world betterment through genocide.
-Be careful when you engage in idle talk about mass-murder...it's like Viagra for dictators and tyrants!
+Peter Malthus came up with several great ideas to achieve utopia through overpopulation and resource depletion but bringing about the end of the world isn't nearly a easy as it looks despite having organizations dedicated to world betterment through genocide.
+Be careful when you engage in idle talk about mass-murder...it's like Viagra for tyrants!

 Lucy said it best, "I love humanity...it's people I can't stand."
 Now I see why!
 For a two-dimensional nine year old, she was a profound thinker.

 Suddenly Utopia isn't looking so good!